open-cloud/open-cloud.github.io.old/0_overview.md

   access OpenCloud resources via the portal at [opencloud.us](http://opencloud.us).

-This guide refers to XOS and OpenCloud interchangably, except when it's important to distinguish between the software and the deployment.
+This guide refers to XOS and OpenCloud interchangably when the distinction between the software and the deployment is not critical to the discussion.

 ##Software Architecture